Janet Nelson: Personal life and death

 In 1965 Muir married the anthropologist Howard Nelson, who specialised in Chinese culture, whom she had met at Cambridge.
-They had a son named Billy and a daughter named Lizzie before divorcing in 2010.
-Nelson was lifelong member of the Campaign for Nuclear Disarmament and a supporter of the Labour Party.
+They had two children before divorcing in 2010.
+Nelson was a long-time member of the Campaign for Nuclear Disarmament and a supporter of the Labour Party.

 Nelson had Alzheimer's disease in her final years, and died on 14 October 2024, at the age of 82.
 King's College London published a tribute, describing Nelson as "an immensely important figure in the department, and at King's more generally.

 Honours and awards

 Nelson was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2006 Birthday Honours and held honorary doctorates from the Universities of East Anglia (2004), St Andrews (2007), Queen's University Belfast (2009), York (2010), Liverpool (2010) and Nottingham (2010).

-Her book King and Emperor, a New Life of Charlemagne was awarded "History Book of The Year for 2019" by The Daily Telegraph and the BBC.
+Nelson's book King and Emperor, a New Life of Charlemagne was awarded "History Book of The Year for 2019" by The Daily Telegraph and the BBC.